 - The information gathered by the Googlebot is then indexed.
 This is where Google uses those 200 ranking factors to determine the placement of a site in the SERP.

-So in order to rank high, companies cater to the ranking signals and algorithm through SEO practices.
+So in order to rank high, companies cater to the ranking signals and algorithms through SEO practices.
+While there are a number of ranking signals you can focus on, some of the most important ones include:

 How SEO Affects Search Engine Results Page